Tugu725/Infinite-Hover/README.md

 # Hover
-Last as long as you can!
+Last as long as you can.